GOFUVI/hf_eolus_geo_tools/README.md

 The primary mode uses a hull file to generate points constrained to the polygon; alternatively, you can provide a manual CSV of nodes (`node_id,longitude,latitude`) to use on its own or to augment the generated grid.

+Grid origin and numbering

+- Start corner: The generator projects the hull’s bounding box to UTM, insets it by half the requested spacing, and starts at the lower‑left (south‑west) corner of that inset box.
+It then steps east (x) and proceeds row by row northward (y).
+- ID assignment: `node_id` is built as `<prefix><sequential_number>` in that row‑major order.
+No zero‑padding is applied by default.
+- Why numbers aren’t consecutive: After creating the full lattice inside the bounding box, points outside the actual hull polygon are dropped.
+This filtering happens after numbering, so gaps appear in the numeric suffix.
+If you append manual nodes (`--manual-csv`) or run in `--mode append`, you can also end up with non‑consecutive IDs by design.
+- Implication: Treat `node_id` as a unique identifier, not as an ordering or coordinate proxy.
+For spatial ordering, sort by latitude/longitude (or geometry) rather than by `node_id` lexicographically.

 **Inputs:**

 - AWS profile, database, output table name, S3 path for the grid dataset, and an S3 location for Athena query results.